Why Is My AC Not Blowing Cold Air?

 5. Blocked Returns

 Your air conditioner doesn’t just have vents to release cool air into your home.
-It also has vents that bring in air that are known as returns.
+It also has vents that bring in air, which are known as returns.
 Normally, returns are placed in a central location in your house so that they can circulate air.

 However, you’ll sometimes see multiple vents in a single room.
 One of these vents may be a return.
 If the return vent isn’t blowing cold air, it’s because it isn’t supposed to.
 Returns are designed to bring air in, not out.